Projective Splitting with Forward Steps: Asynchronous and Block-Iterative Operator Splitting: Introduction

-Projective splitting algorithms work by performing separate calculations on each individual operator to construct a separating hyperplane between the current iterate and the problem's \emph{Kuhn-Tucker set} (essentially the set of primal and dual solutions), and then projecting onto the this hyperplane.
-In prior projective splitting algorithms, the only operation performed on the individual operators $T_i$ is a proximal (backward) step, which consists of evaluating the operator resolvents $(I + \rho T_i)^{-1}$ for some scalar $\rho > 0$.
+Projective splitting algorithms work by performing separate calculations on each individual operator to construct a separating hyperplane between the current iterate and the problem's \emph{Kuhn-Tucker set} (essentially the set of primal and dual solutions), and then projecting onto this hyperplane.
+In prior projective splitting algorithms, the only operation performed on the individual operators $T_i$ is a proximal step \col{(equivalently referred to as a resolvent or backward step)}, which consists of evaluating the operator resolvents $(I + \rho T_i)^{-1}$ for some scalar $\rho > 0$.
 In this paper, we show how, for the Lipschitz continuous operators, the same kind of framework can also make use of forward steps on the individual operators, equivalent to applying $I - \rho T_i$.
 Typically, such ``explicit'' steps are computationally much easier than ``implicit'', proximal steps.
 Our procedure requires two forward steps each time it evaluates an operator, and in this sense is reminiscent of Tseng's forward-backward-forward method~\cite{tseng2000modified} and Korpelevich's extragradient method~\cite{korpelevich1976extragradient}.
-Indeed, for the special case of only one operator, projective splitting with the new procedure reduces to the variant of the extragradient method in \cite{iusem1997variant}.
-Each stepsize must be bounded by the inverse of the Lipschitz constant of $T_i$.
+Indeed, for the special case of only one operator, projective splitting with the new procedure reduces to the variant of the extragradient method in \cite{iusem1997variant} (see \cite[Section 4]{johnstone2018convergence} for the derivation). \col{In our forward-step procedure,} each stepsize must be bounded by the inverse of the Lipschitz constant of $T_i$.
 However, a simple backtracking procedure can eliminate the need to estimate the Lipschitz constant, and other options are available for selecting the stepsize when $T_i$ is affine.